 Q: How much space do I need for Cloud Storage?

 A: Backups to Cloud only sends changes to data that has already been backed up to the Cloud.

-We recommend sending your critical data to cloud to limit the amount of space needed for cloud storage, but this will depend on your specific requirements as to how much data is required to be sent to your cloud storage.
+We recommend only sending your critical data to the cloud to limit the amount of space needed for cloud storage, but the definition of critical data will vary for each customer.

 A good place to start for the local storage you will need is http://backupcalculator.com/